Parking

 Handicap spaces are designated in each parking lot and are specifically reserved for vehicles with permanent or temporary handicap license plates or special permits from a motor vehicle administration agency.

-If you should receive a parking ticket and wish to appeal it, go to the forms, print the parking appeal form, complete, and return the form and ticket to the University Police Department.
+If you should receive a parking ticket and wish to appeal it, go to the forms, print the parking appeal form, complete it, and return the form and ticket to the University Police Department.

 Special parking arrangements for large groups are to contact police@frostburg.edu

 Lost or stolen parking permits should be reported to the University Police immediately.
-Replacement parking permit will be issued free of charge.
+A replacement parking permit will be issued free of charge.

 Persons whose vehicles become disabled should call University Police immediately.
 If the vehicle cannot be moved, a disabled vehicle notice will be placed on the dashboard to prevent a parking ticket from being issued.